 PACK YOUR BAGS

-A magnificent backdrop of vast sandstone formations rising from the red earth, Monument Valley is one of the most majestic—and most commonly photographed—landscapes of the American West.
+A magnificent backdrop of vast sandstone formations rising from the red earth, Monument Valley is one of the most majestic—and commonly photographed—landscapes of the American West.

 Nevada’s oldest and largest state park, Valley of Fire gets its name for an obvious reason, what with its great waves of ombré red rock rolling across the landscape.
 The colored stone of Rainbow Vista makes for some truly unforgettable scenery, but be prepared for extreme heat and sun.

-The national park surrounding this active volcano—sporting a cloak of white year round—boasts wildflower meadows, forests, and an abundance of ecosystems and wildlife.
+The national park surrounding this active volcano—sporting a cloak of white year-round—boasts wildflower meadows, forests, and an abundance of ecosystems and wildlife.

 Created by water rushing through rock, this famously beautiful and photogenic slot canyon is a must for any westward road trip.
 Pro tip: If visiting between March and October, you’ll be privy to a spectacular light beam captured by the red walls of Upper Antelope Canyon.
 Be sure to visit nearby Horseshoe Bend, a lesser-known fissure that promises views as wonder-inspiring as the Grand Canyon itself.

-Marfa, Texas, is one of the most distinct cities of the high desert.
+Marfa, Texas, is one of the most distinctive cities of the high desert.
 Known for attracting a creative community of artists, El Cosmico—with its 21 acres of campgrounds, teepees, yurts, and trailers—serves as an unofficial gathering ground.

 This majestic stretch of California coast features some of the most awe-inspiring vistas and peaceful pockets of nature of the United States.
-The famous 90-mile tract of Pacific Coast Highway, or Highway 1, traces the edge of sheer cliffs that plummet to the Pacific Ocean below.
+The famous 90-mile stretch of Pacific Coast Highway, or Highway 1, traces the edge of sheer cliffs that plummet to the Pacific Ocean below.
 The city of Big Sur itself is a peaceful place thanks to a sparse population and the sound-cushioning (and service-obliterating) impact of dense redwood forests.